-It is impossible to imagine any set of sushi without a small container with soy sauce.
-It emphasizes the taste of the dish, gives it an oriental flavor.
+It is impossible to imagine any set of sushi without a small dish of soy sauce.
+It emphasizes the taste of the dish and gives it an oriental flavor.
 But in order for this sauce not to spoil the taste of the dish, you need to use it in small quantities or dilute it with water.
 Therefore, today we want to share with you proven tips on how to dilute soy sauce for sushi.

 Why do you need to dilute soy sauce for rolls?